Cox's Bazar: 20th century

 Just after the end of British rule in India in 1947, Cox's Bazar became part of East Pakistan.
-Captain Advocate Fazlul Karim, the first post-independence chairman of Cox's Bazar Municipality, established the Tamarisk Forest along the beach.
+Fazlul Karim, the first post-independence chairman of Cox's Bazar Municipality, established the Tamarisk Forest along the beach.
 He wanted to attract tourists as well as to protect the beach from tsunamis.
 He donated much of his father-in-law's and his own lands as sites for constructing a public library and a town hall.
 Karim was inspired to build Cox's Bazar as a tourist spot after seeing beaches of Bombay and Karachi, and was a resort pioneer in developing Cox's Bazar as a destination.
 Karim established a maternity hospital, the stadium and the drainage system by procuring grants from the Ford Foundation and Rockefeller Foundation through correspondence.
 T. H. Matthews, the principal of the Dacca Engineering College (1–49~1954), was a friend who had helped him in these fundraising efforts.
 Engineer Chandi Charan Das was the government civil engineer who worked on all these projects.

 In 1959 the municipality was turned into a town committee.
 In 1961 the Geological Survey of Pakistan initiated investigation of radioactive minerals like monazite around the Cox's Bazar sea-beach area.

 In 1971, Cox's Bazar wharf was used as a naval port by the Pakistan Navy's gunboats.
 This and the nearby airstrip of the Pakistan Air Force were the scene of intense shelling by the Indian Navy during the Bangladesh Liberation War.
 During the war, Pakistani soldiers killed many people in the town, including eminent lawyer Jnanendralal Chowdhury.
 The killing of two freedom fighters named Farhad and Subhash at Badar Mokam is also recorded in history.

 After Bangladesh's independence, Cox's Bazar started to receive administrative attention.
 In 1972 the town committee of Cox's Bazar was once again turned into a municipality.
 In 1975, The government of Bangladesh established a pilot plant at Kalatali.
 In 1984, Cox's Bazar subdivision was promoted to a district, and five years later (in 1989) the Cox's Bazar municipality was elevated to B-grade.
 In 1994 (jobs) the Marine Fisheries and Technology Station (MFTS) was established at Cox's Bazar.
 MFTS is a research station of Bangladesh Fisheries Research Institute (BFRI) headquartered in Mymensingh.
 The station covers a land area of four hectares and contains five laboratories.